clbarnes/jeiss-convert/README.md

   -z COMPRESSION, --compression COMPRESSION
                         Compression to use (default none); should be 'lzf' or 'gzip'.
 Gzip can be suffixed with the level 0-9.
+  -B, --byteshuffle     Apply the byteshuffle filter, which may decrease size
+                        of compressed data.
+  -o, --scale-offset    Apply the scale-offset filter, which may decrease size
+                        of chunked data.
+  -f, --fletcher32      Checksum each chunk to allow detection of corruption
 ```

 ```_dat2hdf5-verify